| |

 Getting Ready

-When I arrived I met the bride at a vacation rental in Olympic Valley, a short drive from the venue.
-As soon as the hair and makeup team finished up, the bride got into her dress.
+I met the bride at a vacation rental in Olympic Valley, just a short drive from the venue.
+Once hair and makeup wrapped up, she stepped into her dress and took a quiet moment before heading out.

 A bride laughs with friends as a Truckee wedding hair stylist works her magic.